Constitution & By-Laws

 until proper elections take place in accordance with these By-laws.

 1.)
-The Adjutant shall assume all responsibilities of the chief executive officer whenever the Chief of Staff is unable to discharge the duties of that office.
+The Adjutant shall assume all responsibilities of the chief executive officer if ever the Chief of Staff is unable to discharge the duties of that office.

 2.)
 The Adjutant is empowered to cast a deciding vote in all cases of a tie.